Documentation Index

 Set up a development environment

-First, download the source code and install an editable copy of the Prefect Python package:
+First, download the source code and install an editable copy of the Prefect Python package:ruff check and ruff format.

 After installation, you can run the test suite with pytest:

-Once installed, run nvm use from the root of the Prefect repository to initialize the proper version of npm and node.
+Developing the Prefect UI requires installation of npm.
+We recommend using nvm to manage Node.js versions.
+Once installed, runnvm use from the root of the Prefect repository to initialize the proper version of npm and node.

 Start a development UI that reloads on code changes: